lando/lando/docs/config/lagoon.md

     - composer install
 ```

-If you do not already have a [Landofile](./../config/lando.md) for your Lagoon site we highly recommend you use [`lando init`](./../basics/init.md) to get one as that will automatically populate the above defaults for you.
+If you do not already have a [Landofile](./../config/lando.md) for your Lagoon site, we highly recommend you use [`lando init`](./../basics/init.md) to get one as that will automatically populate the above defaults for you.
 Manually creating a Landofile with these things set correctly can be difficult and is *highly discouraged.*

-Note that if the above config options are not enough all Lando recipes can be further [extended and overriden](./../config/recipes.md#extending-and-overriding-recipes).
+Note that if the above config options are not enough, all Lando recipes can be further [extended and overriden](./../config/recipes.md#extending-and-overriding-recipes).

 ### Flavor